-Employees on a twelve-month appointment may accumulate annual leave in accordance with the University's Annual Leave Policy (University Policy FAST-HREO-225 Annual and Sick Leave Guidelines for Other Funded Positions).
+Employees on a twelve-month appointment may accumulate annual leave in accordance with the University's Annual Leave Policy (University Policy FAST-HREO-241 Annual Leave).
 After ten years of service, employees earn additional annual leave for each year in excess of ten years of service up to a maximum accrual of thirty days per calendar year.
 All time taken for vacation, personal business, and other annual leave must be reported and will be deducted from accrued leave.